Perhaps the most important sales skill for 2025....

 Why is value so important?

-Probably the quickest way to describe this is to look at some real-life issues that recent clients have told us they are facing when they haven’t effectively articulated the value they provide:
+Probably the quickest way to describe this is to look at some real-life issues that recent clients have told us they are facing when the prospect hasn’t fully understood the tangible value from their offer.

-Deals are lost to competitors – in today’s fast-moving world, real technical differentiators are wafer thin – so if a competitor is more effective at explaining the business value of their solution, our clients have found that their prospects are more likely to go with the competitor’s offer even if it actually delivers less value.
+Lost Sales – in today’s fast-moving world, real technical differentiators are wafer thin – so if a competitor is more effective at explaining the business value of their solution, that can be enough to win the business, even if they actually delivers less value than your offer…

-Negotiations become purely price-focused – obviously if the value you offer is unclear, why should a prospect pay more for your solution?
-Not only can this result in lost sales (because your prospect perceives your offer to be over-priced) but it makes defending your higher price very tough in negotiations with procurement professionals.
+Reduced Margins – obviously if the differentiated value you offer is unclear, why should a prospect pay more for your solution?
+This can impact both the price you initially bid for the work and it also makes defending your price very tough in negotiations with procurement professionals.
+This ‘commoditization’ effect is probably the biggest issue facing service-oriented firms at the moment…

 What can get in the way?

-3. You may articulate the value, but don’t link this to your competitive differentiators – so prospects can’t justify your higher price.
+Competitive differentiation: Salespeople sometimes do articulate value, but don’t focus on their competitive differentiators – so prospects see the value you provide as similar to your competitors and can’t justify your higher price.

 So, what do top sales teams do? – 3 Top Tips…